vaadin-component-factory/enhanced-rich-text-editor/enhanced-rich-text-editor-tables/README.md

 * reference cell id (only used for merged cells, see below)
 * col span (only used for merged cells, see below)
 * row span (only used for merged cells, see below)
-* style template id (only used for styled tables, only applied on the very first cell)
+* style template id (only used for styled tables, only applied on the very first cell of the table)

 A "normal" cell without any merges or styles looks like this.
 The addon itself will always generate randomized IDs for the tables, rows and cells.